DhanujG/DhanujG.github.io/_pages/extracurricular.md

 author_profile: true
 ---

-Moreso than my coursework or professional experience, I believe my extracurriculars help truly define me as a person.
-The sense of freindship, community, and team I get from these activities is irreplacable and have contributed so much to my character as person.
+More than my coursework or professional experience, my extracurriculars help truly define me as a person.
+The sense of friendship, community, and team I get from these activities is irreplacable and have contributed so much to my character.

 {% include base_path %}